Moon (Kanye West song): Background and recording

 During a Twitch livestream on September 7, 2021, fellow rapper Lil Yachty, who appears on fellow Donda track "Ok Ok", said that he was behind Kid Cudi being included on "Moon".
 After the song became popular on TikTok from the album's first listening party, the rapper expressed enthusiasm that Kid Cudi "would sound great" on it.
 Lil Yachty contacted fellow rapper and album contributor Vory to arrange the appearance, who in turn got in contact with West.
-West then recruited Kid Cudi; Lil Yatchy said of the collaboration, "Y'all can thank me."
+West then recruited Kid Cudi; Lil Yachty said of the collaboration, "Y'all can thank me."
 Speaking on In the Morning for Hot 97 in October 2021, Toliver recalled that he and West worked heavily on songs a couple of months before the album's final recording sessions.
 (Note: The final recording sessions were held in August 2021.)
 He once arrived at a session where West had made tracks prior and he then left with some of them, working on numerous different records including "Moon".
 Toliver said his initial recording was completely different from the final version, although he felt blessed that it ended up becoming the song.
 Around the time of the October 2021 interview, West had gifted Toliver a NASA jacket to honor his appearance.

 Composition and lyrics

-The song was produced by West and E.Vax, while it was co-produced by BoogzDaBeast and DJ Khalil; the producers served as songwriters with Toliver and Kid Cudi.
+The song was produced by West and E.Vax, while it was co-produced by BoogzDaBeast and DJ Khalil; the producers served as songwriters with Toliver, Kid Cudi, and Malik Yusef.
 Musically, "Moon" is a tender ballad.
 The song was noted as seemingly featuring silence by both The New York Times and Vulture.
 It prominently features electric guitar riffs, alongside synth lines.

 Kid Cudi and Toliver harmonize together on the song, contributing more vocals than West.
 Toliver also croons, while Kid Cudi utilizes his signature smooth vocals.
 The latter sings about reflection, thinking about being "a better me".
 He also performs a falsetto, singing "Here we go, strap in, we up/Never forget all the memories".